SFC Mark Holbert

 The next thing he remembers was waking up six weeks later in the Intensive Care Unit (ICU) at Walter Reed Hospital.
 That’s when he was told the extent of the injuries from the IED blast and subsequent infections.

-On his right hand, he is missing a thumb, missing half of my middle finger, and has nerve damage along his forearm.
-His right leg is amputated above my knee, and his left leg is amputated to his hip because his injury from the blast developed a fungal infection.
+On his right hand, he is missing a thumb and half of a middle finger, and has nerve damage along his forearm.
+His right leg is amputated above his knee, and his left leg is amputated to his hip because his injury from the blast developed a fungal infection.

-Since his injuries, he has been busting his butt relearning to walk.
+Since his injuries, he has been relearning to walk.
 He is going to prove to certain individuals who told his family that he would never walk again and that they are wrong!!!
 How wrong?
-Well, he recertified his scuba licenses, completed the Marine Corps Marathon, the Army 10-Miler, and the 200-mile American Odyssey relay race twice (He travel from Gettysburg to DC using my hand-cycle).
+Well, he recertified his scuba licenses, and completed the Marine Corps Marathon, the Army 10-Miler, and the 200-mile American Odyssey relay race twice.
+(He traveled from Gettysburg to DC using his hand-cycle).
 His motorcycle was converted into a trike, he relearned playing golf, and he is driving again.

-Along with his wife Korea and their daughter, they look forward to calling the Fairfax, VA home.
-He is back in school finishing his degree, and working at an internship until he retires from the military.
+Mark and his family have chosen to call Viriginia home.
 His future goals are to walk full-time, to go back to work supporting SOCOM, and to push himself to the limit knowing that nothing is impossible if he relentlessly try to do it.
 Mark provides inspiration to all who know him.